 Just outside Edinburgh, East Lothian and South Queensferry host some key locations featured in Outlander.
 This gripping TV series tells the story of 1945 British Army nurse Claire Randall, who is mysteriously transported back in time to the 18th century.
 Separated from her husband some two hundred years in the future, she meets rugged Scottish warrior Jamie Bell and finds herself torn between two different men in two different timelines.

 Season one features one of Scotland's oldest working meal mills at Preston Mill at the village of East Linton in East Lothian, which stands in as the mill at Lallybroch.
 Meanwhile, the the stately home of Duke of Sandringham is played by the magnificent Hopetoun House in South Queensferry, which you can find to the west of Edinburgh city centre.

 This is arguably one of the most famous films set in Edinburgh, so it's unsurprising that Trainspotting's iconic opening sequence was filmed in the Scottish capital.
 Fleeing the police, Renton and his pals sprint down Princes Street to Calton Road and under Regent Bridge.

 The 1996 black comedy drama, based on the novel by author Irvine Welsh, is widely recognised as one of the best British films of all time.
-And with the Trainspotting 2 cinematic release just around the corner, you will be able to see Edinburgh on the silver screen once again very soon!

 This is just a selection of the many feature films and TV series that have been filmed in Edinburgh.
 For a full list of the top productions, take a look at Film Edinburgh's website >